White Nights Watercolor Lightfast Test Art Supply Review Color Chart St. Petersburg + NEW COLORS Pastels, Metallic etc.

 If you would like to purchase any of the supplies I mentioned in this review, I've included Amazon links.
 The third set below is a newer alternate color selection that includes several of the 2017 released colors (different from the first two sets that have been around for many years are shown in the video review).
 As an Amazon Associate I earn from qualifying purchases.

 In mid 2019 White Nights released 7 new metallic colors including antique gold, inca gold, aztec gold, silver light, silver deep, bronze and copper.
+All of them are lightfast, with no fading whatsoever after 1 full year in a window receiving daily sun light:

 In early 2020 White Nights released another 3 pastel tints, including peach, mint and dunes.
 This helps round out a lovely gouache-like opaque pastel set with the previous year's 6 colors.
 The other 7 colors include cobalt chrome turquoise, ultramarine deep, neon pink, perylene violet, caput mortuum, vandyke brown and irgazin yellow.